Sufficient conditions for perfect mixed tilings: Conclusion

+As mentioned before, the original K\"uhn--Osthus Tiling Theorem is more precise in comparison to our work as it is stated in terms of an (additive) constant error.
+It is plausible that our results can potentially be refined further via a stability analysis, which could lead to sharper error bounds in certain situations and, in particular, replicate the results of K\"uhn and Osthus for minimum degree conditions.

-Turning to more general questions.
-The literature on spanning substructures has so far identified three natural barriers to finding perfect tilings, which correspond to obstacles in space, divisibility and local conditions.
-Very recently, Freschi and Treglown~\cite{FT21} asked whether (in an approximate sense) it can be proved that these are the only obstructions.
+Turning to more general questions, the literature on spanning substructures has so far identified three natural barriers to finding perfect tilings, which correspond to obstacles in space, divisibility and local conditions.
+Very recently, Freschi and Treglown~\cite{FT22} asked whether (in an approximate sense) it can be proved that these are the only obstructions.
 Our work solves this `meta problem' for mixed tilings, since the space, divisibility and linkage conditions of \cref{def:tiling-framework} certify that each of the above obstacles can be (individually) overcome.

-In a similar vein, there has also been recently quite some research activity on graph tilings in related settings such as directed graphs~\cite{CDM+18,Tre16}, ordered graphs~\cite{BLT20,FT21}, multipartite graphs~\cite{MS17a}, random graphs~\cite{FK20} and in the discrepancy setting~\cite{BCP+21}.
+In a similar vein, there has also been recently quite some research activity on graph tilings in related settings such as directed graphs~\cite{CDM+18,Tre16}, ordered graphs~\cite{BLT20,FT22}, multipartite graphs~\cite{MS17a}, random (hyper)graphs~\cite{FK20} and in the discrepancy setting~\cite{BCP+21}.
 We expect that many ideas of our paper also apply in these cases and think it is an interesting and fruitful task to set up respective frameworks.

-While $F$-tilings of graphs have been an integral and well-studied question for graphs not so much is known for uniform hypergraphs~\cite{KM15,LM13a,Myc16}; even an analogous Hajnal--Szemer\'edi result seems currently out of reach.
+While tilings of graphs have been an integral and well-studied question for graphs, not so much is known for uniform hypergraphs~\cite{KM15,LM13a,Myc16}; even an analogous Hajnal--Szemer\'edi result seems currently out of reach.
 It would be very interesting, but potentially also very challenging, to approach hypergraph tilings from a framework viewpoint.
-The idea would be to identify similar, rather abstract, conditions as in \cref{def:tiling-framework} and prove that these are sufficient to find an $F$-tiling.
-Once such a result is obtained, it only remains to verify that these abstract conditions in fact are satisfied given the host hypergraph admits certain minimum degree properties; however, this might turn out to be the most difficult part.
+The idea would be to identify similar, rather abstract, conditions as in \cref{def:tiling-framework} and prove that these are sufficient to find a mixed tiling.
+Once such a result is obtained, it only remains to verify that these abstract conditions in fact are satisfied given the host hypergraph admits certain minimum degree properties; however, this might turn out to be the most difficult part. {For recent progress in this direction see the work of Lang~\cite{Lan23}.}